Firesphere/silverstripe-newsmodule/README.md

 Strange code and undocumented features are probably due to my cat sleeping on the keyboard.

 I strongly advice to read my inline comments.
 I've worked hard to make them both functional as funny.
 Feedback appreciated.
+And keep an eye on my issues, those are issues I want to fix or features I want to add.
+Feel free to add suggestions!

 ## Maintainer Contacts